 What is dissociative identity disorder (DID)?

-Instances of true DID are very rare.
-When they occur, they can occur at any age.
-Females are more likely than males to get DID.
+DID is very rare.
+The disorder affects between 0.01 and 1% of the population.
+It can occur at any age.
+Women are more likely than men to have DID.

 Symptoms and Causes

 DID is usually the result of sexual or physical abuse during childhood.
 Sometimes it develops in response to a natural disaster or other traumatic events like combat.
 The disorder is a way for someone to distance or detach themselves from trauma.